 1. Long-term Memory

-2. Task Planning and Tool Use
+3. Task Planning and Tool Use

 Tools are the core of how the Agent accesses operating system resources.
 The Agent intelligently selects and invokes tools based on task requirements, performing file read/write, command execution, scheduled tasks, and more.
 Built-in tools are implemented in the project’sagent/tools/ directory.

-Key tools: file read/write/edit, Bash terminal, file send, scheduler, memory search, web search, environment config, and more.
+Key tools: file read/write/edit, Bash terminal, browser, file send, scheduler, memory search, web search, environment config, and more.

-2.1 Terminal and File Access
+3.1 Terminal and File Access

 Access to the OS terminal and file system is the most fundamental and core capability.
 Many other tools and skills build on top of this.
 Users can interact with the Agent from a mobile device to operate resources on their personal computer or server:

-2.2 Programming Capability
+3.2 Programming Capability

 Combining programming and system access, the Agent can execute the complete Vibecoding workflow — from information search, asset generation, coding, testing, deployment, Nginx configuration, to publishing — all triggered by a single command from your phone:

-2.3 Scheduled Tasks
+3.3 Scheduled Tasks

 Thescheduler tool enables dynamic scheduled tasks, supporting one-time tasks, fixed intervals, and Cron expressions.
 Tasks can be triggered as either a fixed message send or an Agent dynamic task execution:

-2.4 Environment Variable Management
+3.5 Environment Variable Management

 Secrets required by skills are stored in an environment variable file, managed by theenv_config tool.
 You can update secrets through conversation, with built-in security protection and desensitization:

-3. Skills System
+4. Skills System

 The Skills system provides infinite extensibility for the Agent.
 Each Skill consists of a description file, execution scripts (optional), and resources (optional), describing how to complete specific types of tasks.
-Skills allow the Agent to follow instructions for complex workflows, invoke tools, or integrate third-party systems.- Built-in skills: Located in the project’s
+Skills allow the Agent to follow instructions for complex workflows, invoke tools, or integrate third-party systems.- Skill Hub: An open skill marketplace featuring official, community, and third-party skills.
+Install with one command.

 skills/directory, including skill creator, image recognition, LinkAI agent, web fetch, and more.
 Built-in skills are automatically enabled based on dependency conditions (API keys, system commands, etc.). - Custom skills: Created by users through conversation, stored in the workspace (